P2PSP/core/doc/DBS2/README.md

     neighbours P$_j$ if and only if, in P$_j$.Routing_table P$_i$ is in the shortest path between P$_j$ and P$_k$.

 	For example, for the previous team, the following sequece of events are generated:

 	1. The splitter sends a chunk to P$_1$.
 	2. P$_1$ floods the chunk towards P$_2$.
 	3. P$_2$ "requests" to P$_3$ its routing table P$_3$.Routing_table
-       and finds out that P$_2$ is in the shortest path between P$_3$ and P$_1$ (the peer origin).
+       and finds out that P$_2$ is in the shortest path between P$_3$ and P$_1$ (the origin peer).
 Therefore, P$_2$ forwards the chunk to P$_3$.

 12. **Generation of the routing tables:** The routing tables can be populated by using the
     [Bellman-Ford Algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm).
 Note
-    that the routing tables can be transmitted using piggybacking, with the chunks to reduce the overhead.
-Note also that, in the case of using the Bellman-Ford Algorithm, peers do no need to request the routing tables to their neighbours in order to run Rule 11, because each peer receives the routing tables of their neighbours throughout the execution of the algorithm.
+    that the routing tables can be transmitted using piggybacking (with the chunks) to reduce the overhead.
+Note also that, in the case of using the Bellman-Ford Algorithm, peers do no need to request the routing tables to their neighbours in order to run Rule 2, because each peer receives the routing tables of their neighbours throughout the execution of the algorithm.